KoenZomers/OneDriveAPI/README.md

 ## Version History

+1.6.6.1 - October 17, 2016

+- The last update introduced a bug when using the system default proxy with the system default credentials.
+Fixed it in this release.

 1.6.6.0 - October 14, 2016

 - Fixed a bug where if you would be using a proxy and first have it set to use the proxy and then use the same instance to tell it to no longer use the proxy, it would still use the proxy anyway.